 College can create strenuous amounts of stress on students.
 This is due to busy schedules, heavy course loads and balancing their social life.
 However, one of the most stress-bearing times for students is finals week.
-As the fall semester comes to a close, student begin preparing for their course exams.
+As the fall semester comes to a close, students begin preparing for their course exams.
 The upcoming weeks to finals, and finals week itself, can be a difficult time for students to manage.
 Sleep schedules are often neglected, eating habits are often failed, and overall health is strained.
 These draining habits can be avoided by practicing some simple tips.

-Get started early.
 Students are made aware of their exam dates in advance, therefore students should begin their preparation early.
 Getting a head start will allow you to not be crammed up last minute and give you the ability to allocate your time to other courses.

 Your body needs rest in order to process and retain information.
-Sleep is a crucial factor for human function, so when the body is deprived even the slightest, it can affect memory, judgement and mood, per the American Psychological Association.
+Sleep is a crucial factor for human function, so when the body is deprived even the slightest, it can affect memory, judgment and mood, per the American Psychological Association.

 Create a schedule in order to avoid sacrificing your rest, but if needed a quick power nap will work wonders.

 There are lots of benefits that come from exercising.
 In this case, stress management is one of them.
 Going to the gym, meditation, or even breathing exercises are optimal ways to relieve stress.